galaxy-darkerdroid/Project-LighterDroid/README.md

 ### 📦❌ Downloads aren't currently available because the ROM is still under development and testing.

+### 📦 ROM has no Samsung and Google Stuff or any bloatware.
+I removed MicroG and Smart Manager from the ROM because it doesn't work😫

 ## 🛠️ Changelogs:
 <details>
 <summary>⚙️ Select Version:</summary>